What You Need to Buy a License and Hunt

-If you intend to hunt small game (including migratory birds) in Colorado during the 2016/2017 season, you need a new Harvest Information Program number.
+If you intend to hunt small game (including migratory birds) in Colorado during the current season, you need a new Harvest Information Program number.
 Go to the HIP website or call 1-866-COLOHIP (265-6447) to begin the online registration process to obtain a new HIP number.

 The Colorado Rig